editorandcriticism/editorandcriticism.github.io/cc/notebook.md

 takes to the streets en masse -- nothing else will work, as the abject failure -- hope for change is lost -- of the Obama administration makes patently clear.

-### From Moral Nihilism to Bourgeois Narcissisism

-So, why is there no mass protest movement?
-Especially among "hipsters"?

 ### Empathy Crisis